adam-push/topic-set-tests/dotnet-client/README.md

 1. `SetAllTopics(...)` will update topics as fast as possible
 2. `SetAllTopicsThrottled(..., outstandingUpdates)` will only allow `outstandingUpdates` to go unacknowledged before sending more updates.
 This appears to increase throughput, depending on the size of `outstandingUpdates`.
 Good values for this appear to be around 100, although your environment may be an influencing factor.

+You will also have to edit the code to specify how to connect to your particular Diffusion server (Principal, Password and URL).